Previous in this Soap Making series: How Do You Make Natural Soap At Home?

 - Cut the melt and pour soap base into small cubes (2 cm x 2 cm x 2 cm) into your bowl or pan, adding a little bit of water (not from the 3 spoons)

 - Take it to an electric stove and set the heat to medium.
 Let the soap base melt completely.
 Spray with alcohol if you have a solid layer at the surface.

-- Add the water with colorant and start to mix the soap batter
+- Turn off the heat.
+Add the water with colorant and the oils and mix well.

-- Add the essential oils at last, when the soap batter is at its lowest temperature, and mix well.
-If the soap batter hardens, heat it a little more.
+- Add the essential oils and the chia seeds, when the soap is at its lowest temperature, and mix well.
+If the soap base hardens, heat it a little more.